robmathews/search_context/README.md

 end
 ```
 context is the name of the table to use, multiple models can share the same table
 fields are the database columns to use.
-Non-database columns are not supported
+Non-database columns are not supported, but you can pass in the name of a method on the class that returns an array of search terms instead of using a list of database columns
 granularity is either "broken_by_word" or "complete".
 This means that we'll either index by each word in the result, or keep them complete.
 Default is broken_by_word, which usually makes the most sense.
 Complete might be more useful for book titles ...

 ## To use